Presbyterian Ladies' College, Melbourne: History

 The Assembly of the Presbyterian Church of Victoria set up an education committee in 1869 to look into establishing a ladies' college.
 At this time the Church owned 2 acre in Albert Street, East Melbourne, opposite the current Fitzroy Gardens, and not far from the original site of the school's brother school, Scotch College.
 A school building and a teachers' home were already built on the site, and were rented to a teacher as a primary school.
 The committee resolved to build the college and provide advice and support, but the college would be self-supporting.

 Joseph Reed drew plans for a building that would house 30 boarders and 150 day students, at an estimated cost of £12,000.
 They decided to draw a line down the middle of the plans and build one section only.

 The building was completed in time for the school's first year, 1875, with Charles Henry Pearson as founding principal.
 Pearson served as principal until 1879, when Andrew Harper took over.
 While other private (church-run) girls' schools had existed before PLC, the school was Australia's first school for girls to offer a program and education equal to that of a boys' school modelled on the great English Public Schools.
-The school's current motto, Lex Dei Vitae Lampas ("The Law of God is the Lamp of Life"), was introduced during the Second World War, as the original German motto, Ohne Hast Ohne Rast, was deemed inappropriate.

 By 1938 the East Melbourne buildings were at maximum capacity, and the college council began a search for a new site for the school.
 In 1939 they purchased a property in the suburb of Burwood, called Hethersett.
 The Junior School was moved in 1939, but the complete move was delayed by the outbreak of the Second World War.
+The school's current motto, Lex Dei Vitae Lampas ("The Law of God is the Lamp of Life"), was introduced during the Second World War, as the original German motto, Ohne Hast Ohne Rast (Without haste: without rest"), was deemed inappropriate.

 On 29 September 1956 Lady Brooks, the wife of General Sir Dallas Brooks, Governor of Victoria, laid the foundation stone for the new school buildings at Burwood, and the senior school moved in 1958.
-The school's original buildings at East Melbourne were demolished that same year to make way for a Masonic centre.
+The school's original buildings at East Melbourne were demolished that same year to make way for a Masonic centre, which was itself later demolished to make way for a further building.